noahzemmel/greenreceipt-demo/README-DEMO.md

 ## 📧 Support

 This is a prototype demonstration.
-For questions about the actual GreenReceipt product, contact the development team.
+For questions about the actual Vault product, contact the development team.

 ---

-**GreenReceipt** - Digital receipts, environmental impact, smart spending insights 🌱
+**Vault** - Digital receipts, environmental impact, smart spending insights 🔒